jenkins-x/jx-docs/content/en/docs/v3/guides/config.md

 Remember to repeat this in each environment git repository, you can also use different domains for each environment by repeating all the external dns steps here.

-__NOTE__ it can take a few minutes for DNS to propogate for each URL so please be patient when you first enable external dns or deploy a new application into an environment for the first time.
+__NOTE__ it can take a few minutes for DNS to propagate for each URL so please be patient when you first enable external dns or deploy a new application into an environment for the first time.

 ### Automated TLS